 The good news is that there are often treatments, from medications to surgery, that can lessen (if not eliminate) your period pain.
 So don't just feel like you have to white-knuckle it through another month; a medical professional can help you learn more about your options.

 Much of the time, spotting — extremely light bleeding, which often occurs between periods — occurs due to being on a low-dose birth control pill or just the hormonal flux of ovulation.
 However, sometimes spotting can be a sign of uterine or cervical polyps (which are benign, but may cause bleeding after sex, as well), or pregnancy.
 In rare cases, it can also be a symptom of cervical or uterine cancer.

-So while spotting is likely nothing to be worried about, you should bring it up to your doctor so you can figure out what's up.
-They can help you make sure it's not a sign of any scary health issues, and also recommend some new birth control pills or methods, so that you can feel protected from both accidental pregnancy and accidentally ruining yet another pair of underpants).
+So while spotting is likely nothing to be worried about, you may want to bring it up to your doctor so you can figure out what's up.
+They can help you make sure it's not a sign of any scary health issues, and also recommend some new birth control pills or methods — so that you can feel protected from both accidental pregnancy and accidentally ruining yet another pair of underpants.

 4. Large Blood Clots

-The occasional small blood clot on your pad is nothing to get worried about — sometimes, during a particularly heavy flow, the anticoagulants in your body can't keep up with your flow, which leads to small, harmless clots.
+The occasional tiny blood clot during your period is nothing to get worried about — sometimes, during a particularly heavy flow, the anticoagulants in your body can't keep up with your flow, which leads to small, harmless clots.

 5. Severe Lower Back Pain